onthebusiness/harelang.org/content/tutorials/introduction.md

 ### Loop expressions: for & while

-Hare also supports *loops*, which come in two forms: `for` loops and `while` loops.
+Hare also supports *loops*, which come in two forms: "for" loops and "while" loops.
 The former is a more structured loop, and the latter is more free-form.
 Both cases always return the `void` type.

-A for loop has three parts: the initializer, the predicate, and the afterthought.
+A "for" loop has three parts: the initializer, the predicate, and the afterthought.
 At the start of the loop, the initializer is run; at the start of each iteration, the predicate is evaluated to determine if the loop shall continue; and at the end of each iteration, the afterthought is run.